 Official Lodging Booking Page

-What AXCS does strongly recommend is that USA skiers talk to your ski buddies (as in NOW -- seriously, pick up your phone!) and get yourselves organized into mini-groups of club and ad hoc masters team groups so that you have a group of friends and family supporters to make the MWC as much fun as possible.
+What AXCS does strongly recommend is that USA skiers talk to your ski buddies (as in NOW -- seriously, pick up your phone today!) and get yourselves organized into mini-groups of club and ad hoc masters team groups so that you have a group of friends and family supporters to make the MWC as much fun as possible.
 Organizing into small groups also will provide skiers that need to travel alone with the option to have a roommate, share a rental car, share waxing gear, etc. which logistically makes any ski trip easier.

-These are big-time downtown hotels that are offering stunning deals on excellent quality high-rise hotel rooms right in the heart of Minneapolis.
+All the official MWC2018 lodging options are big-time downtown hotels that are offering stunning deals on excellent quality high-rise hotel rooms right in the heart of Minneapolis.
 All the official hotels are within a short walk of the pick-up/drop-off location of the MWC2017 shuttle transport system that will loop every day from January 18-26 connecting you from downtown to the Theodore Wirth Park venue.
 Because of the shuttle loop system, if you are staying downtown you will not need a rental car (and thus can also save serious $ on parking as well!).

 Another hot tip is the Hyatt and Millennium Hotels will be the location of nearly all ceremonies and the two (2!) special MWC2017 party celebrations that the World Masters Association is trialing in Minneapolis as a MWC event replacement for the ever-tedious, overpriced, boring, uncomfortable, you-rarely-get-what-you-wanted-to-eat, old school banquet (yes, you can tell your loyal AXCS National Director is entirely unbiased when it comes to replacing the banquet with two fun parties :-)!

 Space in the downtown hotels is considerable so the risk of all hotels selling out isn't terribly high in the near future.
 However, it rarely hurts to plan ahead especially if you have a big local group coming to MWC2018 and you want everyone to be in a block of hotel rooms together.
+Please note that the MWC2018 pricing is only good on reservations booked by December 29.

-What about other lodging options?
+Are there any other lodging options?

 Given the greater Twin Cities is a major metro area, as you can imagine there are literally hundreds of alternative lodging options beyond the official O.C. hotels.
 You can find options using all the normal travel lodging websites.